FerderEddie/All-Jobs-Site/README.md

 # All-Jobs-Site
-a site that i made for searching jobs
+a site that i made for searching jobs. i used bootstrap 5 as well.

 you can look for jobs by categories,free search, or browse all jobs. as well you can save jobs and see them later on favorites page.